the-daniel-rothig/eigencode/packages/react-inline-props/Readme.md

 ## Converting props other than `children`

-By default `withInlineProps` assumes that the render prop to be converted is `children`.
+By default `withInlineProps` assumes that the render-prop to be converted is `children`.
 You can convert any number of other props by using the full signature of `withInlineProps`.

-Imagine a `<Page />` layout with a `footer` render prop that passes in `index` and `totalPageCount` arguments:
+Imagine a `<Page />` layout with a `footer` render-prop that passes in `index` and `totalPageCount` arguments:

 ```javascript
 <Page